 Why Use a Closing Checklist?

 A closing checklist for a merger or commercial finance transaction can sometimes far exceed 20 pages.
-Working as a paralegal, managing the items and documents on one of those massive closing checklists, I would clearly outline who was responsible for each item and note which resources/service providers I could rely on for completing or obtaining what I was responsible for, in advance of a closing.
+Working as a paralegal at a law firm or member of the legal team at a company, managing the items and documents on one of those massive closing checklists, I would clearly outline who was responsible for each item and note which resources/service providers I could rely on for completing or obtaining what I was responsible for, in advance of a closing.

 The specificity and attention to detail that a checklist allows for can help ensure that the overarching legal transaction is carefully documented, and all actions are taken to protect the parties in the transaction.
 A missed UCC securities filing in a commercial real estate transaction, for example, could result in the loss of the priority interest in the collateral securing the lender in the transaction.
+Not ensuring that the company purchasing property is duly formed, qualified and active and in good standing in its state of formation and the state where the property is located well in advance of the closing date can result in an unwanted fire drill at the 11th hour.
 The consequences can be significant.

 Commercial Mortgage-Backed Securities Transactions

-- Support public record searching for UCC filings.
+- Support public record filings and post-closing search for UCC filings

 Typically, the attorneys and paralegals we work with note the date they communicate with us for any of these services and the status of the filing(s) or document(s) requested.
 These actions all feed back into their larger transaction checklist.